fucha-co/djf-demo/site/posts/online-learning.md

 date: "2019-10-30"
 description: "For those seeking to learn, develop and grow as leaders in our increasingly entangled world."
 tags:
-  - demo-content
-  - sample-post
+  - online
-  - blog
+  - services
 comments: false
 claps: false
-bookmarks: false
+bookmarks: true
 ---

 Traditionally adding features that have persistent data and user generated content on JAMstack sites is difficult.
 Many solutions involve complicated build processes and multiple third-party services.